ritza-co/replit-docs-2/docs/tutorials/build-crm-app-mongodb-nodejs.md

 * **Line 4** adds a dependency for a basic HTTP server.
 * **Line 6 & 7** tell the Express app which parsers to use on incoming data.
 This is needed to handle form data.

-Next, we need to add a way for the Express to handle an incoming request and give us the form that we want.
+Next, we need to add a way for the Express app to handle an incoming request and give us the form that we want.
 Add the following lines of code below that which you just added:
 ```
 app.get('/', function (req, res) {
   res.sendFile('/index.html', {root:'.'});